microsoft/bonsai-sample-playbook/Bonsai-Marketplace.md

 - You will need a current brain version and simulator package.
 The package must be publishable to the [Microsoft Container Registry](https://github.com/microsoft/containerregistry) so multiple users can provision it.

+- Make sure to mention "Bonsai" in the asset name so your sample is easily searchable in the Azure Marketplace.

 - Note, your simulator container container image will become public.
 It is important to remove any secrets inside, such as licensing keys.